mackWilson2795/WikiMediator-and-Buffers/CONTRIB-halab1t.md

-Request Type \
-Request Class \
+Request Interface\
+Request Classes and all methods\
 WikiPage Class\
 NotFoundException\
-Contributions to FSFT Buffer\
+Contributions to FSFT Buffer and All methods\
+Contributions to WikiMediator and All methods\
+Contributions to tests \
+Contributions to specs and rep invariants \
-Contributions to WikiMediator\
+Contributions to task 2 \